oVirt/ovirt-site/source/sla/quota-3.2.html.md

 #### DB Change

-In order to support quota on duplicate image stored on different storage domains, the quota_id column would move from "images" table to "image_storage_domain_map" table.
+In order to support quota on duplicate image stored on different storage domains, the quota_id column will move from "images" table to "image_storage_domain_map" table.

 **image_storage_domain_map** - Represents the properties of the Quota configured on the DC.